 Researchers have discovered that the profound number of Corrections Officers who suffer from debilitating depression, anxiety, and PTSD is often linked to substance abuse.
-Luckily, there are many treatment options available to Corrections Officers officers battling addiction.
+Luckily, there are many treatment options available for individuals battling addiction.

 If you or a loved one are a Corrections Officer and are considering professional treatment, our team at Granite Recovery Centers is available to discuss your options.
 Our drug and alcohol rehabilitation facilities feature an extensive selection of therapies and program options that treat individuals who have often experienced unique and traumatic experiences throughout their careers.
 We offer specialized, tailored treatment for substance use disorders, and will also delve into the other presenting challenges, such as anxiety, PTSD, and depression, to help you achieve a better and more fulfilling life.

 There are options out there for you, and we know for a fact that recovery is possible.
-Learn more about our Uniformed Services Program here or give us a call today.
+Please give us a call today.